For Tuyet, Katrina, KaSandra, and Luc

 "Oh yeah, sorry, what was it he wanted again?"

 "He said it would be a small envelope with some kind of electronic device inside."

 "Was it from the Caesar's Palace shooting earlier today?"

 "Yes, that's right."

 The officer walked back to a desk behind him and sat down to access the computer system.
 He sat there mumbling for a couple of minutes then returned to the counter.
 He held up a finger and gestured for me to wait, reading the question that was on my face.
 He put on his specs back on and leafed through some sort of log book I reckoned.
 Ten seconds later he tapped his finger on a page and brought the book to where I stood waiting.
-He turned it so that I could read it through the cage wire.
+He turned it toward me so that I could read it through the wire.